shubhi882/SwiftAid/README.md

 🤝 Contributing
 Want to make SwiftAid better?
 Contributions are welcome!

-bash
-Copy code
-fork → create a feature branch → commit → open a pull request 📜 License
-This project is licensed under the MIT License.

-🩷 Acknowledgments
+Acknowledgments
-Thanks to Material UI, Leaflet, and Web Speech API for powering the experience.
+Thanks to Material UI, Leaflet, and Web Speech API for powering the experience

-💡 Tip: Bookmark SwiftAid today — it might just save a life tomorrow.

-yaml
-Copy code

 ---